About Me

 Astrobites

-I write about the latest research in astronomy as part of Astrobites, a
+From 2021 to 2023, I wrote about the latest research in astronomy as part of Astrobites,

 arXiv at a level understandable by undergraduates, cover conferences like the summer and winter AAS meetings,